Postexposure Prophylaxis (PEP) Guidelines for Rabies

 An HRIG like HyperRAB provides critical protection immediately, allowing the vaccine time to establish active immunity.

 For unvaccinated individuals, the combination of HRIG and vaccine is recommended for both bite and nonbite exposures, regardless of the time interval between exposure and initiation of PEP.
-Persons who have been previously immunized should receive only vaccine.4
+Persons who have been previously immunized with rabies vaccine and have confirmed adequate rabies antibody titer should receive only vaccine.4

 CDC Recommendations

-The CDC provides recommendations for human rabies PEP, including wound care and administration of both human rabies immune globulin and vaccine.2
+The CDC provides recommendations for human rabies PEP, including wound care and administration of both human rabies immune globulin and vaccine.2,3

 Centers for Disease Control and Prevention.
 Morbidity and Mortality Weekly Report.
 May 23, 2008.